- Overview of the Coventry Ansteys

 William Ansty (b 1814 Coventry)

-William Ansty was baptised June 1814 in Coventry, St Michael to father Edward Ansty (“shoemaker“) of the Swanbourne Anstey sub-branch.
+William Ansty was baptised June 1814 in Coventry, St Michael to father Edward Ansty (“shoemaker“); he is a member of the Potsgrove Anstees.
 William Ansty (a “dyer and presser” in the 1841 Census) married Hannah Hinton in Coventry in 1841.
 By the 1851 Census, William was a “silk dyer” living in West Orchard, Coventry Holy Trinity with Mary Anstey of Dublin, Ireland, together with a daughter Fanny Ansty (b 1851 Coventry, must have died young).